koomedkm/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops
-this is where i will be pushing my alx devops assignments
+this repo contains tasks related to the project alx system engineering devops in the alx course.